Abdulmumin1/yaqeen.me/src/routes/blog/posts/affordable-altenative-for-website-analytics.md

 So I built Littlestats with a simple promise:

-**Everything you actually need from analytics, for the price of a coffee (or maybe two coffee now 😅).**
+**Everything you actually need from analytics, for the price of a coffee.**

 ### What do MicroSaaS founders actually need?